mkp170791/numpy/doc/source/reference/arrays.nditer.rst

     array([[ 0,  2,  4],
            [ 6,  8, 10]])

-If you are writing code that needs to support older versions of numpy, note that prior to 1.15, :class:`nditer` was not a context manager and did not have a `close` method.
+If you are writing code that needs to support older versions of numpy_demo, note that prior to 1.15, :class:`nditer` was not a context manager and did not have a `close` method.
 Instead it relied on the destructor to initiate the writeback of the buffer.